 Included in that survey was Search Engine Optimization.
 SEO, of course, is the implementation of strategies and optimizations that are designed to rank web pages higher on search results.
 SEO is also a highly dynamic practice with constant algorithm changes from the likes of Google and Bing.

-It makes logical sense that every company would want their content to surface as the top search result.
+It makes logical sense that every company would want its content to surface as the top search result.
 Naturally, to make that happen, SEO would and should be a priority for businesses.

 Back to the survey.